 "No time," she rasped.
-"Take down these numbers.
+"Take down these letters.
 They unlock the cryptex."

-Just as she spoke the final number in the code, the life went out of her eyes.
-A garrison of militia stormed out of the building in the direction of the skiff.
-The fishermen lifted Sophia and the cryptex into the boat and rowed away frantically.
+Just as she spoke the final letter in the code, the life went out of her eyes.
+As a garrison of militia stormed out of the building, the fishermen lifted Sophia and the cryptex into their boat and rowed away frantically.

-The garrison on the ground rushed toward the shore.
-Had the militia had spears or arrows instead of swords, the fishermen would have been easy targets.
-"We'll find you ... and your families!" the general called as they fishermen rowed by.
+The troops thundered toward the skiff.
+Had the soldiers been armed with spears or arrows instead of swords, the fishermen would have been easy targets.
+"We'll find you ... and your families!" the general hollered as the fishermen rowed by.

 Once well out of sight of the militia, the fishermen tried the code on the cryptex.
 It opened.
-They carefully unrolled the scroll, but being as the message was written in ancient Naturim, they were unable to make out the words or their meaning.
+They carefully unrolled the scroll, but being as the message was written in ancient Naturim—a language few could read—they were unable to make out the words or their meaning.

-"Whatever this scroll says can't fall into the Tenebrae's hands," one of the fishermen, Phidelio, said.
+"Whatever this scroll says, it can't fall into the Tenebrae's hands," Phidelio said.
 "Sophia was right.
 We must keep it safe."

-"But how can we do that if we can't even keep ourselves safe?" his partner, Fortis, said.
+"But how can we do that if we can't even keep ourselves safe?" said his fishing partner, Fortis.
 "You heard that general threaten us and our families."

-The next morning, armed with the brigands weapons and newfound confidence, the fishermen and families got back in their skiffs and made their way to the grotto.
-"This is the place they say is a portal to another world," Fortis said.
+The next morning, armed with newfound confidence and the brigands' weapons, the fishermen and their families got back in their skiffs and made their way to the grotto.

-"No turning back now," Phidelio said, tying a rope around his waist.
-"For all we know the brigands reported us to the constabulary.
-I'll go through the grotto first.
+"We'll find out soon enough," Phidelio said, tying a rope around his waist.
+"For all we know, the brigands reported us to the constabulary.
+I'll go through first.
 If all's well on the other side, I'll tug on the rope."

 "How will I know it's you doing the tugging?"
 Fortis asked.

 "I shall tug thrice then twice then thrice again."
-Tucking the cryptex down deep inside the pocket of his tunic, a brigand sword hidden under the fabric on his hip, he stood erect and walked through.
+Tucking the cryptex down deep inside the pocket of his tunic, a brigand sword hidden under the fabric on his hip, Phidelio stood erect and walked into the darkness.